Who will be crowned world's best rugby player?

 Under coach Eddie Jones, England have lost just once this year -- to Ireland, on the way to defending their Six Nations title.

-Fly-half Farrell and second-row Itoje have been instrumental for their national side, but have also enjoyed success in club rugby after helping Saracens retaining its European Champions Cup title.
+Fly-half Farrell and second-row Itoje have been instrumental for their national side, but have also enjoyed success in club rugby after helping Saracens retain their European Champions Cup title.

 Farrell, who was last season's European Player of the Year, held his nerve in New Zealand by kicking the British & Irish Lions to a draw in the final test of the series.
 It helped the Lions, unfancied before the tour, tie an eventful series for the first time ever.